Building your freelance proofreader website

 A website is often the first proper impression of your business.
 For a proofreader, that impression carries extra weight.
 Clients are effectively judging your ability to do a detail-focused job based on the clarity of your own writing and layout.

 If your site is messy, unclear, inconsistent or contains errors, it creates doubt.
-If it is clear, structured, and easy to read, it reinforces your credibility.
+If it’s clear, structured and easy to read, it reinforces your credibility.

 • what you do